eageissinger/R-CAFE/index.md

 R training sessions for Coastal and Freshwater Ecology are geared for all levels of R users.
 Sessions are scheduled for 2 hours.

 Hour 1: "Live coding": instructor teachers material through code in real-time.
-Participants are encouraged to "code-along" and work through material and exercies throughout the session.
+Participants are encouraged to "code-along" and work through material and exercises throughout the session.

-Hour 2: Coding challenge (optional); partipants are also welcome to bring their own data or code to ask questions relevant to the training session.
+Hour 2: Coding challenge (optional); participants are also welcome to bring their own data or code to ask questions relevant to the training session.

 All material for each training session will be available here.